ultide/ultide/readme.md

 Please note that we plan to separate the flowchart editor from the IDE in the long run, that is why it has been implemented in a different module.

+This module is based on the [jquery.flowchart.js](https://github.com/sdrdis/jquery.flowchart) plugin and uses the same [terminology](https://github.com/sdrdis/jquery.flowchart#terminology).
+Terms such as operators, links, connectors are defined there.

+We only need to define one additional term.
+A process is where you add all your operators, links, and define their parameters.

+Once you click on the `Flowchart` tab, multiple widgets will appear :
+* The `Library` widget contains all common operators you can add to your process.
+* The `Workspace` widget contains all operators and processes you created yourself.
+* The central widget displays the current process.
+At the begining, no process is loaded.
+* The widget on the right is the `Parameters` widgets and allows you to set various parameters to your operators and links.